 6. Soupe à l’oignon Gratinée

 These were some alternative names for French onion soup.
-Onion Soups have been popular from the time of Romans.
+Onion Soups have been popular since the time of Romans.
 According to history, these were seen as the food for the poor people, as the onions were easy to grow and plentiful.
-French Onion Soup modern version was discovered in Paris, France in the 18th Century.
-Made from the broth, beef, and caramelized onions.
+French Onion Soup’s modern version was discovered in Paris, France in the 18th Century.
+Made from broth, beef, and caramelized onions.
 Marie Julie Grandjean Mouquin is credited with introducing onion soup into the USA in 1861.
-She was the wife of a famous restaurateur named as Henri Marc Moquin.
+She was the wife of a famous restaurateur named Henri Marc Moquin.